Credit card tokenization is a digital security measure that protects sensitive credit card information during online transactions.

 Tokenization randomly generates one-time digital "tokens" to replace real credit card information in each unique transaction.
 Tokens help prevent valuable personal details from being intercepted by potential hackers or leaked through data breaches.

-This article dives into credit card tokenization, how transactions are tokenized, and how the process can help keep personal details secure.
+This article dives into credit card tokenization and how the process can help keep personal details secure.

 Consider the following credit card tokenization example:

-Encryption is another form of digital protection that can help to keep personal financial information secure.
-With encryption, private credit card data is converted into an advanced algorithm, which can only be unlocked by a decryption key at the other end of the transaction.
+Encryption is another form of digital protection that can help to keep personal financial information secure when shopping online.
+It converts private credit card data into an advanced algorithm that recipients can only unlock using a decryption key at the other end of the transaction.

 A way to understand the difference between tokenization vs. encryption is that tokenization replaces sensitive data, while encryption scrambles it.

-One advantage of tokenization is that it keeps credit card information hidden — third parties have no way to access this data, helping prevent it from being intercepted by hackers and mitigating potential credit card fraud.
+One advantage of tokenization is that it keeps credit card information hidden — third parties can't access this data, helping prevent hackers from intercepting and mitigating potential credit card fraud.

 While data breaches can happen at the merchant level, one of the benefits of tokenization is that tokens are typically only valid at the time of transaction and do not reveal any usable information.